 - Marriage License Absentee Affidavit

-- Marriage License Information Guide
+- Marriage License Information Guide (English)

 More questions?
 Visit our Frequently Asked Questions page.

-Issuance of Marriage or Civil Union License
+Passports and Issuance of Marriage and Civil Union License